Putting a Fire Procedure in Place for Your Office Employees

 Employee training is crucial to the success of the EAP in the event of an emergency.
 According to OSHA’s guidelines, the emergency action plan should be reviewed by employees covered by the plan when the plan is developed and each time changes are made to the plan.
 An employee must be trained when he or she is hired and when the employee’s responsibilities outlined in the plan change.

 To learn more about office emergency protocol, visit the OSHA website.
-If your Memphis area company needs fire protection, we can help by providing a comprehensive fire protection plan including fire extinguisher installation, maintenance and training, first aid and CPR training, fire alarm systems, fire sprinkler systems, fire suppression systems and more that will keep your employees safe and keep your company compliant.
-For more information, or to talk with our team about how we can help you plan and prepare, please call 866-308-5701 or contact us online.
+If your Memphis area company needs fire protection, we can help by providing a comprehensive fire protection plan including fire extinguisher installation, maintenance and training, fire sprinkler systems, fire suppression systems and more that will keep your employees safe and keep your company compliant.
+For more information, or to talk with our team about how we can help you plan and prepare, please call 901-531-6550 or contact us online.